Hamilton wins Belgian GP, now 2 behind Schumacher's record - WHIZ News

 Schumacher won five of those F1 titles consecutively during a glorious era for Ferrari, but the proud Italian team is struggling badly now.
 Sebastian Vettel finished 13th and Charles Leclerc 14th.

-They are not able to get anywhere close to Hamilton in terms of speed, let along challenge him.
+They are not able to get anywhere close to Hamilton in terms of speed, let alone challenge him.

 Having secured a record-extending 93rd career pole, which he dedicated to American actor Chadwick Boseman, Hamilton made a clean start and Bottas was unable to exert pressure on the long straight up to Turn 2.